 In 1829, a severe depression hit Rhode Island’s textile industry.
 David Wilkinson lost his business and moved to Cohoes, N.Y., where he set up another business that failed.
 From 1836, he traveled around doing construction on bridges and canals in New Jersey, Ohio and Canada.

 Finally, David Wilkinson received his due.

-It had become clear that his unpatented industrial lathe had revolutionized the machine tool industry.
-It was called ‘the most effective tool placed within the control of mankind for shaping refractory metals.’
+His unpatented industrial lathe had clearly revolutionized the machine tool industry.
+It was called “the most effective tool placed within the control of mankind for shaping refractory metals.”
 Fortunately for David Wilkinson, it was useful for making guns.

 He is today recognized by the American Society of Mechanical Engineering, which designated the Wilkinson Mill a National Historic Mechanical Engineering Landmark.
 A plaque at the mill calls David Wilkinson the “father of the American machine tool industry.”

 David Wilkinson died in Ontario on Feb.
 3, 1852, at the age of 81.

 Images: Wilkinson Mill By Marcbela (Marc N. Belanger) – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=4251389.
 Slater Mill image Historic American Engineering Record, C., Pratt & Spencer, Old Slater Mill Association, N.P.
 Hicks & Company, Slater, S., Wilkinson, O. […] Hutchins, L. P., Boucher, J. E. & Elliott, J. E. B., photographer.
 (1968) Slater Mill, Pawtucket, Providence County, RI.
 Providence County Pawtucket Rhode Island, 1968.
 Clement, D., trans Documentation Compiled After.
 [Photograph] Retrieved from the Library of Congress, https://www.loc.gov/item/ri0102/.